Subscribe

 I didn’t know things were so strict in WA!
 As you probably know, you can get quite a high UMF honey made from Leptospermum polygalifolium (Tantoon or Yellow Tea Tree), but it only grows in the extreme east of Australia.

-(later note: This shows some success with Jarrah treating Pylori http://www.beesneez.com.au/types-of-honey.html)
+(later note: This shows some success with Jarrah treating Pylori https://www.beesneez.com.au/types-of-honey.html)

 Unfortunately, it doesn’t look good for your experimental treatment.
 Western Australia honey doesn’t seem to have much in the way of high MGO levels.
-However, this map show two sources in Western Australia from Orchard? and Coastal Moort. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3065476/figure/pone-0018229-g001/ (from the report below).
+However, this map show two sources in Western Australia from Orchard? and Coastal Moort. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3065476/figure/pone-0018229-g001/ (from the report below).

 The principal honey plants in Western Australia are: